orangain/ktast/README.md

 The project is a simple one and probably will not support a lot of features.
 It was created to facilitate advanced Kotlin code generation beyond the string-based versions that exist.

-## Note
+## Related work

+Ktast is a fork of [Kastree](https://github.com/cretz/kastree).
 Kastree is currently not being actively developed.

-Another kotlin AST parsing library is [kotlinx.ast](https://github.com/kotlinx/ast)
+Another kotlin AST parsing library is [kotlinx.ast](https://github.com/kotlinx/ast).
+It does not use the Kotlin Compiler, but uses ANTLR and official Kotlin Grammar.
+Currently it seems that the library's summary AST classes are limited.

 ## Usage

-### Getting
+### Getting started

-This project has three libraries that are deployed to Maven Central.
+This project has two libraries that are available from [JitPack](https://jitpack.io/).
 To simply build the AST from a Kotlin JVM or Java project, add the following dependency in Gradle:

     implementation("com.github.orangain.kastree:ast:0.5.0")

-That does not include the parser.
+This does not include the parser.
 To include the parser (which transitively includes the entire Kotlin compiler), instead use:

     implementation("com.github.orangain.kastree:ast-psi:0.5.0")